Evert-Arends/AuroraPlus/README.md

 <p>
 <h2>Hello and welcome to the Aurora+ project page.</h2>

 AuroraPlus is an awesome open-source server monitoring tool.
-It’s created by two Dutch developers with passion, and excitement.
+It’s created by two Dutch developers with passion and excitement.
 </p>
 <h2>What operating systems does Aurora+ support?</h2>
 <p>